sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/3_Understanding_the_basics/30_Sending_Responses.md

 }
 ```
 - Headers should be sent first, and completely, before the body is sent.
 This is not something Node.js or `node:http` specific.
 It's in the HTTP specification.
 This means that `res.writeHead` can only be done once, in a request-response lifecycle.
+- There's no way to explicitly send headers.
+They're sent automatically when `res.write()` or `res.end()` is run.
+Of course, they're only sent once.

 ## Optional - streaming stuff
 It's very easy to "stream" stuff, since the response param is a stream.